A breakdown of some of the information you will find on your bill is listed below. Select a link or scroll down the page to learn more.

 These charges cover the operation of the Ontario Energy Board (www.ontarioenergyboard.ca) and the Independent Electricity System Operator (www.ieso.ca).
 They also subsidize ratepayers in remote regions, and the connection of renewable generation.

 Debt Retirement Charge

 This 0.7¢/kWh charge is set by the Ontario Ministry of Finance to pay down the remaining debt of the former Ontario Hydro.
-Effective January 1, 2016, all electricity users with a residential-rate class account are exempt from the Debt Retirement Charge.
+Effective April 1, 2018, all electricity users are exempt from the Debt Retirement Charge.